 - Will the app help me build credit?
 FloatMe will not help your credit score.

 One of the reasons so many people end up in payday loan traps is that they borrow more than they actually need.
 FloatMe wants to remove this temptation.
 That’s why users can only float up to $50 at a time.
 Other apps have similar borrowing limits — especially for first-time applicants.
 FloatMe’s goal (and other cash advance apps share it) is to help you improve your finances for the long term so that you don’t need them anymore.

 It’s also worth figuring out why you spend money.
 For example, do you buy yourself a little treat after a hard day at work?
-It’s a perfectly reasonable thing to do, and a perfect pick-me-up…if it only happens occasionally.
-If every day at work is hard, you might find yourself spending less if you found a different job or moved to a different department.
+It’s a perfectly reasonable thing to do and a perfect pick-me-up…if it only happens occasionally.
+If every day at work is hard, you might find yourself spending less if you find a different job or move to a different department.

 Federal Deposit Insurance Corporation.
-They’re the agency that protects people’s money, should something happen to the bank that holds it.
+They’re the agency that protects people’s money should something happen to the bank that holds it.

 Some of the employer-sponsored advance apps do offer refillable prepaid cards.
 Most of the personal cash advance apps, however, don’t.
-They can’t, because their systems depend on communication between their platforms and your bank or credit union in order to process transactions.
+They can’t because their systems depend on communication between their platforms and your bank or credit union in order to process transactions.